inbo/wmh-analysis/README.md

 ### Analysis scripts

 These scripts are available in [`src`](src) and can be used to reproduce all figures and analyses from the paper.
-They are intended to be run consecutively:
+They are intended to be run consecutively.

 1. `p2a_analyses_read_processed_data.R`: read data files
 2. `p2b_analyses_annotate&clean_processed_data.R`: clean data